Keeping your business healthy and stress-free

 To calculate the profit margin, take the sum a customer paid and subtract amortized fixed costs (office, taxes, lease, etc.) and variable costs (the time you worked).

 Customer A Profit Margin = Customer A Revenue - (Amortized Fixed Costs + Variable Costs)

 Then, plot all the customers on a graph to see which ones aren’t worth keeping.
 You can use Excel or Plotly.

-Be completely honest with yourself when calculating customer profitability.
-Take into the account each hour you spent on a customer - even unbillable, like the time spent in a taxi on your way to the customer meeting.
+Be completely honest with yourself when trying to track project costs and calculating customer profitability.
+Take into account each hour you spent on a customer - even non-billable hours, like the time spent in a taxi on your way to a customer meeting.

 To calculate the profit share per customer, divide customer profit with the sum of all the profit and multiply the result by 100%.

 Customer A Profit Share = (All Profit / Customer A Profit) * 100%